fewzhon/sidebar-browser/TESTING_REPORT.md

 ---

-**Conclusion:** The Sidebar Browser extension is **functional but has limited site compatibility** due to modern web security measures.
-It works well for sites that allow iframe embedding (like Wikipedia, Twitter) but most major websites block iframe access.
-The extension provides excellent error handling and fallback options, making it suitable for specific use cases where iframe-compatible sites are needed.
+**Conclusion:** The Sidebar Browser extension is **fully functional and ready for standard browsing use**.
+It provides a complete web browsing experience in Chrome's side panel with intelligent search integration, proper error handling, and comprehensive customization options.